 Tansy (Tanacetum vulgare L.)

-Growth: This coarse, aromatic perennial has many tall stems, 0.7 - 1.2 metres (two to four ft.), growing from rhizomes.
+Growth: This coarse, aromatic perennial has many tall stems, 0.7 to 1.2 metres (two to four feet), growing from rhizomes.

 Leaves: The leaves are pinnately divided (several segments occurring at regular intervals along opposite sides of a common mid-vein) with each dark green leaflet being narrowly toothed.
 Some of the lower leaves reach 30 cm (12 in.) in length.
 There are numerous glands on the leaflets which emit a strong, rank odour when crushed.

 Stems and Flowers: The slightly ridged stems are topped by numerous deep yellow button-like flowers that are approximately six mm (1/4 in.) in diameter.
 Between 20 and 200 flowers make up the flat topped cluster.
 Flowering occurs in August.

 From seeds and, to a limited extent, short rhizomes slowly expand the clump.

 Boiled and/or steeped, tansy was used for laxative purposes, in topical dressings and for its internal healing properties.
 Tansy was used in small doses to treat jaundice, dyspepsia, colds, fevers, hysteria, worms and nervous disorders for women.
 Externally, compresses of tansy tea were considered excellent for swelling, tumours, inflammations, sciatica, bruises, freckles and sunburn.
 In large doses, it can be toxic.

 In earlier years, it was used by Newfoundland women as an insect repellent.
 They would tuck leaf pieces under their head scarves to keep insects from biting while they worked outside.

 References report tansy has been used commercially as an insecticide.